List of largest photographs: Largest example assembled from multiple pieces

 The scene was originally produced on 6x6 cm transparency film shot with a Hasselblad 80mm lens in many overlapping sections.
 80 rolls of film were used over several sites with this scene being finally chosen.
 The site is the estuary of Nasparti Bay at the base of the Brooks Peninsula on Vancouver Island, British Columbia.
 Shot in 1987 or 1988 to be ready for the opening of the museum in 1989.
 The installation is actually two scrims of identical size, one behind the other in mirror image to give the viewers a 3-dimensional experience while walking beside the diorama.

 Within the Canadian Museum of History, one wall of the massive Grand Hall is composed of a scrim covered by a photo of a forest.
 The photo is about 100 by 15 m.

 Digital photograph

 The following are the digital photographs that have held the record for being the largest in terms of pixel count, beginning with the largest in chronological order (note: large digital images out of chronological order or lacking milestone significance are moved to acknowledgment section).

-Most instantes are digital image mosaics obtained via image stitching for interactive visualization (VR photos).
+Most instances are digital image mosaics obtained via image stitching for interactive visualization (VR photos).